Education

 B.A., Elementary Education, University of Maryland Baltimore County

-Neuropsychological and Educational Assessment
+Neuropsychological and educational assessment

-Learning Disabilities
+Learning disabilities

-Neuroscience and Mathematics Instruction
+Neuroscience and mathematics instruction

 Dr. Fewster is a faculty member in the Department of Special Education in the College of Education at Towson University.
 She was instrumental in the development of the Elementary Education Special Education (EESE) dual major and has taught more than 14 undergraduate and graduate courses.
 Dr. Fewster’s scholarship includes invited and peer-reviewed presentations at more than 90 conferences for such professional organizations as the World Congress of the International Brain Injury Association, American Educational Research Association, Council for Exceptional Children, National Council for Teachers of Mathematics and the International Literacy Association.
-Her scholarly writing, creative projects and grants have focused on promoting the success of students with diverse learning abilities, promoting an awareness of the impact of trauma on learning and behavior and providing professional development for the retention of teachers in the state of Maryland.
-Dr. Fewster has assumed leadership roles on several Towson University committees including Promotion & Tenure, Faculty Search, University Senate, University Curriculum, Teacher Education Executive Board and Maryland Council for Exceptional Children.
-She takes great pride in her teaching and is dedicated to preparing teachers to be lifelong learners that can make an impact for all students.

-As a psychometrist and educator, Dr. Fewster's research interests include eEffects of vicarious and complex trauma on school-based professionals and students, impact of episodic stress on the mental health of college students, pediatric traumatic brain injury recovery and school reintegration and instructional design for neurodiverse learners.
+As a psychometrist and educator, Dr. Fewster's research interests include effects of vicarious and complex trauma on school-based professionals and students, impact of episodic stress on the mental health of college students, pediatric traumatic brain injury recovery and school reintegration and instructional design for neurodiverse learners.